David Jacks (businessman): Early life

 David Jacks was born on 18 April 1822, in Crieff, Perthshire, Scotland, the sixth of nine children of William Jack and the first of three William had by his second wife Janet McEwan.
 Little is known of Jack's early life, though he may have worked at handloom weaving.
 In 1841, he migrated to America to join two older brothers on Long Island, New York.

-Move to California
+Career

-After several years working as an army contractor in Brooklyn, where he is reputed to have met Captain Robert E. Lee, Jack read about the 1848 finding of gold in the Sierra Nevada.
+After several years working as an army contractor in Brooklyn, where he reputedly met Captain Robert E. Lee, Jack read about the 1848 finding of gold in the Sierra Nevada.
 In November of that year he sailed with an artillery regiment to California, arriving in San Francisco in April 1849.
-Jacks invested in guns and made a $4,000 profit on revolvers upon landing in San Francisco, and then took up a job at the city's Customs House.
+Having invested in revolvers Jacks made a $4,000 profit upon landing in San Francisco, and then took up a job at the city's Customs House.

-In 1850, Jacks moved to Monterey, initially taking up a job in the store of a fellow Scotsman, James McKinlay.
-By 1852 Jack had been elected Treasurer of Monterey County and began purchasing land in the area.
+In 1850, Jacks moved to Monterey, California initially taking up a job in the store of a fellow Scotsman, James McKinlay.
+By 1852 Jack had been elected Treasurer of Monterey County, California and began purchasing land in the area.